-Total Surveys Sent Total Number of Responses & Response Rate Number & Rate of Very Satisfied + Satisfied 1962 264 (13.46%) 249 (94.32%)
+Total Surveys Sent Total Number of Responses & Response Rate Number & Rate of Very Satisfied + Satisfied 2373 - All time 339 (14.29%) 318 (93.81%)

-CAEATFA staff finalized the GoGreen Home Post Project Survey over the course of the quarter and sent it to customers shortly after the quarter's end to gather customer data from program inception in 2016 through March 31, 2023.
-The survey, which is voluntary, gathers demographic and socioeconomic data requested by the CPUC in Decision 21-08-006, as well as information on project motivation and satisfaction that will inform marketing efforts.
-It is sent to all customers who provide an email address (an optional data point) on the borrower form.
+During Q2 CAEATFA staff continued to survey customers with enrolled GoGreen Home loans to gather customer data as required by the CPUC in Decision 21-08-006.
+The GoGreen Home Post Project Survey gathers demographic and socioeconomic data as well as information on project motivation and satisfaction that will inform marketing efforts.
+It is sent within six weeks of loan enrollment to all customers who provide an email address on the borrower form.
+Participation in the survey is voluntary.